 - And unsatisfying

-This book is packed with so much useful information and practical examples and I was barely able to scratch the surface with this video.
-So if you’d like to learn more about habit building definitely check out the book.
-You can find a link to on the right side of this page.
+This book is packed with so much useful information and practical examples and I was barely able to scratch the surface with my book review.
+Therefore, if you’d like to learn more about habit building, definitely check out the book by clicking on the button below.
 If you’d like the audiobook version, which he reads himself, you can get it for free with an Audible trial.
 In case you’re still not convinced or you would like to read another summary to refresh what you learned from the book, you can also check out Sandhya Kallur’s book review.

 I hope you enjoyed reading this post or watching my animation on making incremental changes in your life to make your desired habits stick.
 Don’t forget that without a good system, you’re set out for disaster.
 Let me know down in the comments below what habits you’re struggling with to break or which habits you’d like to build in the future.
 I’ll try to give you some advice but I’m not an expert.